nessphp/application/README.md

 </p>

 ## Ness PHP Framework
 Welcome to Ness PHP Framework.
-Ness PHP is an excellent but straightforward application development framework.
-Ness PHP aims to help you in your coding process by speeding up development with ready to use libraries that require minimal configuration.
-The structure was developed based on the MVC architectural design.
-You can check out some key featues of the framework;
+Do you need a web framework with minimized training effort?
+Ness PHP offers you a model-view-controller based environment for coding faster, safer and stronger web applications with (nearly) zero configuration.
+Get rid of mess and focus the main logic of your project.You can check out some key featues of the framework;

    - [Easy Project And Environment Configuration](https://nessphp.github.io/docs/pages/configuration.html)
    - [Simple Project Structure](https://nessphp.github.io/docs/pages/structure.html)
    - [AutoPulse database automation library](https://nessphp.github.io/docs/pages/autopulse.html); This library can be used in nearly any database task of your projects.